heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Erlang is a distributed language which combines functional programming with message passing.
 Units of distribution in Erlang are processes.
-These processes may be colocated on the same node or distributed amongst a cluster.
+These processes may be co-located on the same node or distributed amongst a cluster.

 Processes in Erlang communicate by message passing.
 Specifically, a process can send an asynchronous message to another process' *mailbox*.